 It's there to keep people safe.
 When a Section 60 is in place anyone can be stopped and searched by the police.

-Initially a Section 60 is put in place for up to 12 hours, but it may then be extended after this for up to 12 hours.
+A Section 60 can be put in place for up to 24 hours and may then be extended after this for up to another 24 hours.

 When a Section 60 is agreed it is limited to a specific area or group of streets.